implse/Machine_Learning/README.md

   - Linear regression for regression problems.
   - Random forest for classification and regression problems.
   - Support vector machines for classification problems.

+## Clustering vs Association

+Unsupervised learning problems can be further grouped into clustering and association problems.

+  - __Clustering__ : A clustering problem is where you want to discover the inherent groupings in the data, such as grouping customers by purchasing behavior.

+  - __Association__ :  An association rule learning problem is where you want to discover rules that describe large portions of your data, such as people that buy X also tend to buy Y.

+Some popular examples of unsupervised learning algorithms are:

+  - k-means for clustering problems.
+  - Apriori algorithm for association rule learning problems.